lj-ditrapani/SWE430/markdown/example1.markdown

     }());

-All four tests fail with the same error: `'stringInfo' is undefined`.
+Now, run the tests.
+All four tests fail with the same error:
+`'stringInfo' is undefined`.
-So we will follow the advice of the test failure messages and create a stringInfo object.
+So we will follow the advice of the test failure messages and create a `stringInfo` object.
+The `stringInfo` object will serve as the module namespace.

     (function() {
         'use strict';